European Cancer Moonshot Lund Center

 We are participating in a cooperation with more than 10 countries that also involves the National Cancer Institute (NCI) in the USA.
 More than 75,000 patients encompassing the 15 most common cancer types will be included in this largest ever international cancer project.
 The purpose is to create an open database to include all types of information, e.g., personal patient information (gender, age), clinical data (results of blood samples, tissue analysis), genetic information (previous illness of relatives) etc.

+The European Cancer Moonshot Center has a pioneering aim to push boundaries and transcend limits in medicine by achieving what has never been done before.
 The main objective of the Cancer Moonshot team in Lund is to identify important diagnostic proteins that are specifically related to melanoma.
 The work also focuses on understanding the correlations between these proteins and the mechanisms regulated thereof.